zmudzinski/rabbitmq_rpc/README.md

-This package makes ready to use implementation of RabbitMQ RPC tutorial published on: https://www.rabbitmq.com/tutorials/tutorial-six-php.html
+This package makes ready to use implementation of RabbitMQ RPC tutorial published on: https://www.rabbitmq.com/tutorials/tutorial-six-php.html It implements both server side and client.
+So thanks to this package you will be able to send a message to RabbtiMQ, then receive this message (on server side) handle it and finally send the response to the client (Producer).

 ## Installation
 Install package by Composer: